maxweissenbacher/fmri_contrastive_loss/README.md

 - `outputs`: this directory is expected to exist at the same level as the main.py script.
 It will contain the saved model.
 - `figures`: this directory is expected to exist at the same level as the main.py script.
 Here we save plots from the evaluation of the trained model.

+Furthermore, the script expects to find the file `feature_bank.npy` located in the `data` directory.
+The `data` directory must be at the same level as the main.py script.